Yes, America's Anchorman is away and this is your undocumented anchorman Mark Stein.

 That's the funniest line in the picture.

-Um the the hilarious thing about this is that because the Benghazi facility was a temporary facility, no security standards applied to it.
+The hilarious thing about this is that because the Benghazi facility was a temporary facility, no security standards applied to it.

-But if there's a war zone and a revolution and everything's all a bit chaotic, and you put up a consulate in the middle of the war zone or the post-revolutionary chaos, no security standards applied to it.
+But if there's a war zone and a revolution and everything's all a bit chaotic and you put up a consulate in the middle of the war zone or the post-revolutionary chaos, no security standards applied to it.

 This is page 15 of the report.

-Uh no security standards applied to it.
+No security standards applied to it.

 Now, they recognized, right, that this is a dangerous situation for American diplomats.